Gulf Coast Florida, USA Travel Guide

 Your actions influence these environments.

-Recycling is available in most communities.
+Recycling is available in the majority of communities.
 Minimize your waste production.
 For sustainable outdoor gear, explore brands like Patagonia.
 Find reusable travel products at places like Package Free Shop.

 Florida's freshresources of water prove scarce.
 Be mindful of water usage during your stay.
-Take shorter showers, turn off taps when not in use, and reuse towels at your accommodation when appropriate.
+Take shorter showers, don't leave faucets running when not in use, and reuse towels at your accommodation when appropriate.

-When booking flights, consider airlines that put forward carbon offset programs.
+When you reserve flights, consider airlines that put forward carbon offset programs.
 These programs invest in projects that reduce greenhouse gas emissions.

-Look for hotels and tour companies with environmental certifications, like the Florida Green Lodging Program or other "eco-tourism" certifications.
+Look for hotels and travel companies with environmental certifications, like the Florida Green Lodging Program or other "eco-tourism" certifications.

 Your patronage for local eco-certified businesses directly supports conservation.